-IMP prospered under the leadership of its founder, Dr. David Sugarbaker, an internationally renowned innovator in mesothelioma treatment and the former Chief of Thoracic Surgery at BWH.
+IMP prospered under the leadership of its founder Dr. David Sugarbaker, an internationally well-known innovator in mesothelioma treatment and the former chief of thoracic surgery at BWH.

 Sugarbaker pioneered the extrapleural pneumonectomy (EPP) surgery for pleural mesothelioma a primary treatment option that has helped extend the lives of thousands of patients.
 He left Brigham and Women’s in 2014 to serve as director of the Lung Institute at Baylor College of Medicine.

 A key member at IMP is Dr. Raphael Bueno, a specialist in lung and esophageal cancers, mesothelioma and minimally invasive surgery.
-Bueno, who took over Sugarbaker’s role as chief of the Division of Thoracic Surgery, decided to dedicate every Friday solely to mesothelioma patients.
+Bueno, who took over Sugarbaker’s role as chief of the division of thoracic surgery, decided to dedicate every Friday solely to mesothelioma patients.
 Dr. Abraham Lebenthal, an esteemed surgeon on Bueno’s team, specializes in mesothelioma, diseases of the gastro-esophageal junction, esophageal cancer and lung cancer.

 In 2003, Brigham and Women’s promoted its close affiliation with the Dana-Farber Cancer Institute by creating the Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC), a new name for the integrated cancer services provided at both facilities.
 Today, the center is a national leader in cancer care and research.

 Patients often have appointments at both facilities for treatment, depending on the procedure.
-Those who opt for surgery are treated at the International Mesothelioma Program at Brigham and Women’s.
+Those who opt for surgery are treated at Brigham and Women’s IMP.
 Other services offered there include post-surgical care, radiation therapy and treatments for pain and palliative care.

-Brigham and Women’s is a top recipient of National Institutes of Health research grants, and is internationally renowned for its clinical, translational, bench and population-based research studies.
+Brigham and Women’s is a top recipient of National Institutes of Health research grants and internationally known for its clinical, translational, bench and population-based research studies.

 These studies aim to improve the treatment and prevention of many cancers, including mesothelioma and lung cancer.
-Clinical trials for asbestos-related cancers at Brigham and Women’s include:

 This phase II study will explore the safety and effectiveness of defactinib, an experimental drug that targets mesothelioma stem cells.
-These cells cause tumors to grow resistant to chemotherapy over time, and researchers suspect that defactinib can prevent this resistance and block the cancer’s ability to grow.
+These cells cause tumors to grow resistant to chemotherapy over time, and researchers suspect defactinib can prevent this resistance and block the cancer’s ability to grow.

 View our resources for patients and familiesGet Help Today